cloud-native-toolkit/terraform-gitops-cp-catalog/README.md

 - IBM Operator Catalog - `ibm-operator-catalog`
 - IBM Automation Foundation Catalog - `iaf-core-operators`
 - IBM Process Mining Catalog - `ibm-automation-processminings`
+- IBM DB2U Catalog - `ibm-db2uoperator-catalog`

+**Note:** One of the required variable for this module is an IBM Entitlement Key which provides access to the container registry.
+This value can be retrieved from - https://myibm.ibm.com/products-services/containerlibrary

 ## Software dependencies